TRT UK FAQ - Testosterone Replacement Therapy in the UK

 Anabolic steroid use

 After taking anabolic steroids, many men’s natural production of testosterone can be reduced or even permanently damaged.
-The testosterone then needs to be replaced using testosterone replacement therapy, or production needs to be stimulated using other medications like HCG or Clomid.
+The testosterone then needs to be replaced using Testosterone Replacement Therapy, or production needs to be stimulated using other medications like HCG or Clomid.
+We can provide all of these medications through our UK TRT treatment plans.

 Over training or over working

-Many men have worked out or worked in a high stress environment for too many hours over too many years.
+Many men have worked out or worked in a high stress environment for too long.
 These same men who used to have good testosterone levels now have much lower levels than they are used to.
-They may have low normal testosterone levels but for their body it is very, very low and the symptoms are hard to deal with, because they know how they ‘used’ to feel.

 Use of certain pain killers